pantsbuild/flake8-pantsbuild/README.md

 ### Steps to migrate

 First, follow the [installation instructions](#installation) to hook up Flake8 with Pants.
-Then, disable `lint.pythonstyle` by adding this by removing `pants.contrib.python.checks` from your `pants.toml`.
+Then, disable `lint.pythonstyle` by removing `pants.contrib.python.checks` from your `pants.toml`.

 Then, run Flake8 by running `./pants lint file.py` (see [Usage](#usage)).